“Dedicated to furthering a positive image

 of responsible gun ownership and the safe use of muzzleloading guns”

-Apprentice: if a mature 13-17 year old, a score of at least 85% and has received parental consent.
+if a mature 13-17-year-old, a score of at least 85% and has received parental consent.
 Apprentices serve in an understudy role with an instructor.

-The Trainer Course is an in depth teaching techniques course.
+is an in-depth teaching techniques course.
 Dedicated instructors who have successfully completed the NMLRA Muzzleloading Instructor Course and have been active in teaching the Basic Course may submit a letter of interest and a resume to the NMLRA Education and Training Co-ordinator.
 Trainer candidates who have enhanced and advanced muzzleloading education will be invited to participate in the course.
-Trainer appointments are based on successful course completion, culmination of a probationary period and an interview with the NMLRA Education and Training Committee.
+Trainer appointments are based on successful course completion, the culmination of a probationary period and an interview with the NMLRA Education and Training Committee.
 All NMLRA Trainers must be members of the NMLRA.

 Each Instructor and Trainer must participate in an annual Education Program activity.
 Qualifying participation includes team teaching, assisting in the teaching of a class, assisting with the live-fire practical, assisting with public specialty seminars, attending Instructor or Trainer workshops, assisting education office staff, and other approved activities.